 What is E-A-T?

-E-A-T CE-A-T stand for expertise, authority and trust, and it’s used within search engine ranking algorithms to rank sites in the search results.
+E-A-T stand for expertise, authority and trust, and it’s used within search engine ranking algorithms to rank sites in the search results.
 Sites that show their expertise in a certain subject matter, build authority in their niche and create trust between the publisher and user will be rewarded while those that fail to do this will start to notice declining traffic.

 Google uses E-A-T across all search queries but when it comes to searches that can affect a user’s financial or physical wellbeing, also known as your money, your life (YMYL), this gets dialled up.
 This is why it’s particularly important for sites that focus on financial or medical information.